 The Science Museum, Hong Kong

 A slightly offbeat inclusion it may be, but any less worthy of a visit it is not.
 A simple fact: Hong Kong is humid and hot.
 Everybody, even locals, need to escape the heat sometimes and be entertained in the process.
 That’s where the Science Museum comes in.
 It’s centrally located (in Kowloon), it’s cheap, and it’s a whole afternoon of guaranteed enjoyment (if you are OK competing with scrums of hyper children that is).
-80% of exhibitions are participatory.
-Contorting mirrors.
-Puzzles.
-Science experiments.
-Plastic food.
+80% of exhibitions are interactive.
+These include contorting mirrors, puzzles, science experiments and even plastic food.
 Yes, it’s all a bit random and crazy.
 But certainly a lot of fun.

 .